-The game also has many similarities to Final Fantasy with many Japanese role playing elements woven into the gameplay.
-It was also one of the first Japanese RPGs to make its way to the Xbox 360 platform.
-Enchanted Arms offers turn based battles, a dramatic plot, random encounters, dungeons and much more.
+With these JRPG foundations players can also expect an experience that has many similarities to Final Fantasy due to the usual array of role playing elements seen in other Japanese role playing titles of which Enchanted Arms was one of the first on the Xbox 360 console.
+This means Enchanted Arms offers turn based battles, a dramatic plot, random encounters, dungeons and other familiar staples of the genre.

-- Includes the ability to battle online against others.
+- Includes the ability to battle online against others with your handpicked party.

-- Plenty of plot to explore with over 50hrs of content.
+- Plenty of plot and story as you seek to save the world and recover your memories across over 50hrs of content.

 Review Platform: PS3